pjkundert/python-slip39/README.txt

-  The Binance Smart Chain uses standard Ethereum addresses; support for the BSC is added directly to the wallet software; here are the instructions for adding BSC support for the Trezor hardware wallet, [using the Metamask wallet].
+  The Binance Smart Chain uses standard Ethereum addresses; support for the BSC is added directly to the wallet software; here are the instructions for adding BSC support for the Trezor hardware wallet, [using the Metamask software wallet].
 In `python-slip39', BNB is simply an alias for ETH, since the wallet addresses and Ethereum JSON Paper Wallets are identical.

-  [using the Metamask wallet]
+  [using the Metamask software wallet]
   <https://docs.binance.org/smart-chain/wallet/trezor.html>